Care Worker Burnout: The Facts

 But what is carer burnout?
 And how can it be addressed?

-What is Carer Burnout
+What is Care Worker Burnout

 At its simplest, carer burnout can be described as intense mental or physical exhaustion, brought about by the demands of caring for someone.